jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 ![](/img/bypassing-att-fiber-gateway-hVt3jAy.png#center)

 It's a [blue-green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment) for WAN uplinks.
-It seems very simple to test, but not easy to maintain long term.
+It seems very simple to test but not easy to maintain long term.

 {{< notice warning >}}
 Note: AT&T is currently installing fiber infrastructure that uses different authentication methods.
 If you're in one of those areas, none of these bypass methods will work.
 See [this thread](https://www.dslreports.com/forum/r32839785-AT-T-Fiber-Gateway-bypass-with-WPA-supplicant-stopped-working-2-days-ago) for more info.